ryancahildebrandt/movies/README.md

 ---

+## *Outputs*

+[Here](https://datapane.com/ryancahildebrandt/reports/movies_dashboard_3496f91c/?accesstoken=6fc213dd792558aaf55ff7884e81b2bd34fd3d02) is the main report that allows for exploration and visualization of the dataset, made using Datapane

 ## *Status*

 7.3.2020 - I've gotten a lot more interactivity into the plots and got some of the plots I had made from other graphics libraries into one standalone [report](https://datapane.com/ryancahildebrandt/reports/movies_dashboard/?accesstoken=800edc196c07a9c18b4b031e709a596e8a0f8485) (*thanks Datapane!*) Next up, some analyses.
 What that means I have no idea at this moment.